kaushalvivek/Music-Downloader/ReadMe.md

 Enter Song's Name:
 Fix You
 ```
-Please note, that you need to be perfect with your input, the program is capable of dealing with typos and grammatical errors.
+Please note, that you need not be perfect with your input, the program is capable of dealing with simple typos.

 Once the download completes the following will be displayed:
 ```